spheronFdn/documentations/docs/organization/org-wallet.md

 ## Allowance

-Allowance is the allowed amount($ARGO) which can used while deploying.
+Allowance is the allowed amount($DAI) which can used while deploying.
 Since the fees required to upload apps are not predetermined, we only cut the fees after the end of the deployment.
-If the organisation does not have enough $ARGO allowance at the start of deployment, the deployment will fail automatically.
+If the organisation does not have enough $DAI allowance at the start of deployment, the deployment will fail automatically.

 :::caution Allowance

-Make sure your **Allowance** is greater than 20 **$ARGO** to start deploying.
+Make sure your **Allowance** is greater than 2 **$DAI** to start deploying.

 :::